ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-Inaccessible resources are simply not returned.
-There is no error.

-However, this query attempts to access a specific resource by ID:
+The resources that are inaccessible resources are not returned and there is no error.
+However, when you try to access a specific resource by ID, as shown below, you get a `not_found` error.

 ```graphql
 query {